MEMESCOEP/Electra/Build.md

 ## Compilation
 > [!NOTE]
-> The output directory where the final binary and DLLs will be located is `bin/Debug/net8.0/` or `bin/Release/net8.0/`.
+> The output directory where the final binary and DLLs will be located is `bin/Build/`.

 ### The Easy Way
 The easiest way to compile is to use the `Compile.py` script, because it takes care of all build steps for you.
 All you need to do is run the script.